zephyrproject-rtos/trusted-firmware-m/docs/building/tests_build_instruction.rst

 The PSA API test codes are located under **/tests_psa_arch** folder.

 Here is a brief description of the basic flow:
-There are 5 different TEST_PSA_API test suites to be run.
+Select one of the following test suites to be run.

 .. code-block:: bash